Mekenna-Baker/Color-Canvas/README.md

 Our website is a creation tool and creating sharing platform that lets users create and share images on our website.
 It was made to inspire creativity in users.

+To visit our site online you can click this <a href=https://color-canvas.onrender.com>link</a> to go to our deployed site!

 ## Table of Contents

 - [Required-Technologies](#required-technologies)